ryanhammonds/gPPI/README.md

     singularity exec afni.simg afni --version

+3)  Run afni_proc.py

+4)  Update gPPI.sh setup and 3dDeconvolve to reflect your design.

-3)  If using slurm, use gPPI.sbatch.sh to call gPPI.sh
+4)  If using slurm, use gPPI.sbatch.sh to call gPPI.sh
     These should be in parent directory (above subject's sub-directories).

 4)  For other schedulers, modify gPPI.sbach.sh